PostHog/docs/docs/features/sessions.md

 ## How are sessions calculated?

-Sessions are calculated as soon as an event is recorded by a user, they end at midnight or if it has been 30 minutes since previous activity, whatever comes first.
+Sessions are calculated as soon as an event is recorded by a user, they end once there has been 30 minutes of inactivity.